Fivell/policies/source/sections/07-systems_access_policy.md

 1. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
-1. Generic accounts are not allowed on Datica systems.
+1. Generic accounts are not allowed on Versionista systems.
 1. Access is granted through encrypted, VPN tunnels that utilize two-factor authentication.
    - Two-factor authentication is accomplished using a Time-based One-Time